stefgehrig/japanvalues/README.md

 ### Getting the analysis code to run

 After cloning the repository, all analyses can be reproduced by running a single the R script.
 The script `R/run_analysis.R` imports all data sets and produces all results.
-Make sure the package versions on your machine are consistent with the versions indicated in the scrip.
+Make sure the package versions on your machine are consistent with the versions indicated in the script.
 The original analysis was run using R v.4.3.1.
 All results (`.png` files and `.rds` files) are exported into the folder `/results`.

 ### Compiling the Appendix

 The Appendix of the paper is written in RMarkdown, using the `bookdown` package.
-If the bibliography file is in place (`utils/references.bib`) and the data and results folders are filled with the required files, you can compile the Appendix by knitting `R/appendix.R`.
+If the bibliography file is in place (`utils/references.bib`) and the data and results folders are filled with the required files, you can compile the Appendix by knitting `R/appendix.Rmd`.